 Birth or Death of Qualifying Person

-If your Qualifying Person was born or died during the year, they are still considered to have lived with you for the entire year as long as you paid more than half of the cost of keeping up the home during the time your Qualifying Person was alive.
+If your qualifying person was born or died during the year, they are still considered to have lived with you for the entire year as long as you paid more than half of the cost of keeping up the home during the time your qualifying person was alive.

-Parent Is Your Qualifying Person
+Parent as Your Qualifying Person

 Multiple Support Agreement